 Each program meets once per week for 4-6 hours from fall through spring, for a total of 30 weeks.
-Our programs run Mondays, Tuesdays, Wednesdays, Thursdays and Fridays in 2 locations: Huddart Park (Woodside) and UC Santa Cruz Arboretum.
+Our programs run Mondays, Tuesdays, Wednesdays, Thursdays and Fridays in 3 locations: Huddart Park (Woodside) and UC Santa Cruz Arboretum, and Pebble Beach (Monterey).
 Each day begins with a large group circle where students share appreciation, and it ends with the “story of the day.”
 We break into small groups (ratio of 8-9 students per instructor) for hands-on skills training and explorations of the landscape.
 Parents are invited for opening and closing circles and each season for “family days.”
-Our teen program includes 3 expedition camping trips (transportation included), 5 days each, occurring in the fall (September), winter (January), and spring (April).
-The KESTREL program includes a two, 3 day camping trips, once in the fall and once in the spring.
-The Nest to Fledge and NEWTS program include a combined group family campout, usually in the mid fall.
+Our teen program includes two 5-day expedition camping trips (transportation included), and one 3-day campout.
+The KESTREL program includes two, 3 day camping trips, once in the fall and once in the spring.
+The Nest to Fledge and

 Financial aid is available for all of our programs.
 We seek to provide educational opportunities regardless of income.
 In addition to direct scholarships, we offer work-trade opportunities through our Community Service program.
 For more information regarding financial aid, please contact us.